-Planning is a basic, yet key principle used in business by successful people.
+Career planning is a basic, yet key principle used in business by successful people.
 So why not apply the same principles to managing your career by formulating a career development plan to control your direction?

 What is a career goal?

-1) Explore possibilities
+1. Explore the possibilities

 You may be someone who has known for a very long time exactly what occupation you aspire to.
-Or perhaps you have several occupations in mind with no clear understanding of which one is best for you.
+Or perhaps you have several careers in mind with no clear understanding of which one is best for you.
 Either way, the initial step in formulating a career plan involves exploring in more detail the occupation/s that interest you and ensuring you are comfortable with the reality of your options.

 - What skills and interests are required to succeed in the occupation/s?

 - How do my skills and interests match up?
 Where are the gaps?

 - What do I find particularly inspiring about the occupation/s?